 Class actions are the preferred method for litigating securities frauds and many consumer disputes.
 Class actions lower the cost of litigation and relieve the courts from the burden of hearing hundreds or thousands of individual lawsuits.

 Doyle APC attorneys have significant experience in prosecuting class action lawsuits.
-Class actions are often large and complex, requiring particular expertise to prosecute the action and protect the class’s interests.
+Class actions are often large and complex, requiring particular expertise to prosecute the suit and protect the class’s interests.